 Your charity or Community Amateur Sports Club (CASC) can use Charities Online to claim Gift Aid tax repayments, tax back on other income, and a top-up payment under the Gift Aid Small Donations Scheme (GASDS).
 Using Charities Online will make your repayments faster and easier.
 This guide explains the three options for claiming and will help you decide which option is best for you and your charity or CASC.
+You don't have to use the same method all the time, but you should only submit each claim once.

 On this page: